Find what you are looking for...

 Reasons Botulinum Toxin Might Wear Off Too Soon

 Are your botulinum injections not lasting as long as they should?
 You're not alone.
 If you've noticed that your botulinum toxin treatments seem to wear off faster than expected, it might not just be "bad luck"—there are often underlying reasons worth exploring.
-From nutrient deficiencies to cold chain mishandling, let's dive into the science behind why botulinum doesn't always perform as expected—and how you can get the most out of every treatment.
+From underdosing of botulinum toxin to mineral deficiencies to cold chain mishandling, let's dive into the science behind why botulinum doesn't always perform as expected—and how you can get the most out of every treatment.

 Download Brochure